FloraHelmers/QueerHistoryProject/README.md

 ## Bibliography
 the sources we read to get more knowledge about knowledge graphs

+## more notebooks
+propose some of the raw notebooks we have been working with (no need to read it)

 # Technical reminders
 To run kgbuilder in google colab :
 1. upload kgbuiler in the google drive